 L1 - A LUNAR PHASE TABLE CLOCK

-I'm currently seeking one (1) more collector for a limited run of five (5) high-end, fully mechanical table clocks to be built in mid-2017.
+I'm currently working on a series of fully mechanical table clocks to be completed in 2018.

 Entitled L1, this glass-housed 36" x 20" timepiece will feature a gorgeous lunar phase complication as its centerpiece.
 A revolving indicator above the escapement will tell the phase of the moon throughout its cycle, & a brass mallet will gently chime the full & new moons each month, if desired.